Work overload in the workplace is the number one reason why people hate their job.

 Work Overload in the Workplace: Definition

 Work overload is any work situation in which the job demand exceeds available resources.
-If you are unable to cope with the tasks at hand and feel frustrated, pressed for time or money, you are weighed down by workload.
+If you are unable to cope with the tasks at hand and feel frustrated, and pressed for time or money, you are weighed down by workload.

 In terms of quality, work overload may exceed your or your team’s capabilities, skills, and competencies to deal with a pressing work matter.